 Once they were out and safely on the ground Jasper closed the window as Alice waved at them.
 Joshua waved back quickly before turning right and running around the corner.
 Jacqueline followed as they made twists and turns ignoring all noises until they finally reached Josh’s house.
 It took almost twenty minutes to get there, but they made it.

 Walking in Joshua called his grandfather, who because of his age acted as his adoptive parent.
-Jacqueline made herself at home sitting next to Emma who starred blankly at the television.
+Jacqueline made herself at home sitting next to Emma who stared blankly at the television.
 She tried to make small talk with her, having made brief encounters with her prior.
-But the effort was useless Emma stayed silent as Joshua went to get treated for his cut.
+But the effort was useless, Emma stayed silent as Joshua went to get treated for his cut.